WittmannF/RideshareCrawler/README.md

 # RideshareCrawler
-This code tries to understand routes, dates and types of offers from rideshare posts.
+This code tries to understand routes, dates and types of offers from posts of rideshare foruns.
 For example the following post:

   "Offering:
   SLO to San Diego